Riteshkumar128/cloud_Git/README.md

 # cloud_Git
-this is a assignment given by sir on 3rd oct at 11.15
+this is a assignment given by sir on 3rd oct at 11.15 pm developer - Roteshkumar choudhari